 Patients with renal impairment: Renal impairment has an impact on the systemic exposure to glycopyrronium bromide.
-A moderate mean increase in total systemic exposure (AUClast) of up to 1.4-fold was seen in subjects with mild and moderate renal impairment and up to 2.2-fold in subjects with severe renal impairment and end stage renal disease.
+A moderate mean increase in total systemic exposure (AUClast) of up to 1.4-fold was seen in subjects with mild and moderate renal impairment and up to 2.2-fold in subjects with severe renal impairment and end-stage renal disease.
 In COPD patients with mild and moderate renal impairment (estimated glomerular filtration rate, eGFR ≥30 ml/min/1.73 m2) Seebri Breezhaler can be used at the recommended dose.
-In patients with severe renal impairment (eGFR <30 ml/min/1.73 m2), including those with end-stage renal disease requiring dialysis, Seebri Breezhaler should only be used in the expected benefit outweighs the potential risk (see PRECAUTIONS).
+In patients with severe renal impairment (eGFR <30 ml/min/1.73 m2), including those with end-stage renal disease requiring dialysis, Seebri Breezhaler should only be used if the expected benefit outweighs the potential risk (see Precautions).

-Toxicology: Non-clinical Safety Data: Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated-dose toxicity, genotoxicity, carcinogenic potential, toxicity to reproduction and development.
+Toxicology: Preclinical safety data: Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity, genotoxicity, carcinogenic potential, toxicity to reproduction and development.

 Effects attributable to the muscarinic receptor antagonist properties of glycopyrronium bromide included mild to moderate increases in heart rate in dogs, lens opacities in rats and, reversible changes associated with reduced glandular secretions in rats and dogs.
 Mild irritancy or adaptive changes in the respiratory tract were seen in rats.
 All these findings occurred at exposures sufficiently in excess of those anticipated in humans.